 FAQ: What people should know

-Debt to Income Ratio (DTI) reflects how much of your gross monthly income is used towards your monthly debt payments.
-You can calculate your DTI using the Debt to Income Ratio Calculator.
-Just enter your debt payments and annual income in order to calculate your DTI.
+Debt-to-Income Ratio (DTI) reflects how much of your gross monthly income is used towards your monthly debt payments.
+You can calculate your DTI using the Debt-to-Income Ratio Calculator.
+Just enter your debt payments and annual income to calculate your DTI.

-Let's use an example in order to find out how to calculate Debt to income ratio using the above calculator.
+Let's use an example to find out how to calculate Debt-to-Income ratio using the above calculator.

 Let's assume your monthly debt includes the following:

 Minimum Student Loan Payments - $0

 Let's consider your income:

 Bonus income = $5000